-I have divided this park into the following botanical divisions
+I have divided this park into the following botanical divisions.

-Graminoid Clay HeathlandThis site includes the airstrip and the low vegetation surrounding it.
+Graminoid Clay HeathlandThis site includes the airstrip and the low vegetation surrounding it. --- Species List

-Sclerophyll ForestThe site contains both Dry and Swamp Forest and is dominated by taller trees such as Eucalyptus pularis. --- Species List
+Sclerophyll ForestThe site contains both Dry Sclerophyll and Swamp Forest and is dominated by taller trees such as Eucalyptus pularis. --- Species List

-Mud Bishops PointThe site contains disturbed Littoral Rainforest and Mangroves.
+Mud Bishops PointThe site contains disturbed Littoral Rainforest and Mangroves. --- Species List

-These are relatively small patches at the rear of the beach.
+These are relatively small patches at the rear of the beach. --- Species List

 This particular State Forest has disjunct sites within Taree, Hallidays Point and Old Bar.
-Only those parts of the park located off Old Bar Road and bounded by Metz and Bishops Roads and Irwins Trail as well as the portion along Saltwater Road which contains Old Bar's Sewerage Treatment Works are contained in the list on the database for this Forest.
+Only those parts of the park located off Old Bar Road and bounded by Metz and Bishops Roads and Irwins Trail as well as the portion along Saltwater Road which contains Old Bar's Sewerage Treatment Works are contained in the list on the database for this Forest. --- Species List